Particular/docs.particular.net/nservicebus/sqlserver/design.md

 ### 3.0

-In version 3.0 and higher SqlTransport maintains a dedicated monitoring thread for each input queue.
+In version 3.0 and higher SQL Server transport maintains a dedicated monitoring thread for each input queue.
 It is responsible for detecting the number of messages waiting for delivery and creating receive [tasks](https://msdn.microsoft.com/en-us/library/system.threading.tasks.task.aspx) - one for each pending message.

 The maximum number of concurrent tasks will never exceed `MaximumConcurrencyLevel`.
 The number of tasks does not translate to the number of running threads which is controlled by TPL scheduling mechanisms.